-For more information about our Distributed Leadership Program, please reach out to our Network Administrator, Rob Luzynski, at firstname.lastname@example.org.
+For more information about our Distributed Leadership Program, please reach out to our Community Coordinator, Rob Luzynski, at firstname.lastname@example.org.

 At TSN, we believe it is time to re-imagine the way we care for our land and water to achieve real ecological change.
 Solving the big issues our ecosystems face demands collaborative conservation in every sense of the word.
 It means we need to break down barriers, solicit more diverse perspectives, and respect the importance of the interconnectedness of our landscapes.
 This is the challenge facing conservation leaders in communities across America – TSN has developed and refined our transformative Leadership Program to meet this challenge.
 Consider this your invitation to engage: